-The goal of this project is to expand existing criticality assessments, that have mainly taken into account economic factors, to also include an ecological and socio-political dimension.
-On that basis an expanded criticality assessment of 51 resources will be performed.
-The systematic assessment of specific resources and selected countries of origin will help to identify potential courses of action feasible in the respective national contexts.
+The goal of this project was to expand existing criticality assessments, which have mainly taken into account economic factors, to also include an ecological and socio-political dimension.
+On that basis an expanded criticality assessment of 51 resources was done.
+The systematic assessment of specific resources and selected countries of origin helps to identify potential courses of action feasible in the respective national contexts.
 Beyond that, the results can be used at the European and international levels to advance environmentally responsible resource extraction and contribute to the further development of the German Resource Efficiency Programme (ProgRess III).
-Another significant component of the project is the communications strategy aimed at specific target groups.
-It seeks to disseminate the concepts of ecological criticality and ecological availability of extractive resources, particularly among political and social actors, in order to integrate the concept into existing approaches and initiatives.
+Another significant component of the project was the communications strategy aimed at specific target groups.
+It aimed at the dissemination of the concepts of ecological criticality and ecological availability of extractive resources, particularly among political and social actors, in order to integrate the concept into existing approaches and initiatives.

 On behalf of the Germany Federal Environmental Agency (UBA) and in collaboration with the Öko-Institut, Projekt-Consult, and the Ifeu-Institut, adelphi lead the work on the case studies assessing the ecological and social dimensions of resource extraction in specific countries and is responsible for their comparative analysis.
 On that basis, concrete policy recommendations for German environmental and resource policies were developed.